robstoll/atrium/README.md

 We used an `Untranslatable` in the above example as first argument because we are not bothered with internationalization at this point
 (have a look at [Internationalization](#internationalization-1)).

-Typically you use the expected value itself as its representation -- so you pass it as second argument.
+In most cases you probably use the expected value itself as its representation -- so you pass it as second argument.
 And finally you specify the test as such in the lambda passed as third argument.

 <details>